zarqman/scheddy/README.md

 Each task runs in its own thread which helps ensure all tasks perform on time.
 However, Scheddy is not intended as a job executor and doesn't have a robust mechanism for retrying failed jobs--that belongs to your background job queue.

 A given task will only ever be executed once at a time.
-Mostly relevant when using tiny intervals, if a prior execution is still going when the next execution is scheduled, Scheddy will skip the next execution and log an error message to that effect.
+Mostly relevant when using tiny intervals, if a prior execution is still going when the next execution is scheduled to start, Scheddy will skip the next execution and log an error message to that effect.

+#### Running 2+ Scheddy instances in a cluster

+Running multiple Scheddy instances will automatically form a cluster with one leader and however many standbys.
+Tasks are only executed by the leader.

+Clean and unclean handoffs are both supported, taking 1-2 and 4-5 minutes respectively.
+After a handoff, task executions will be caught up by the new leader, same as if a single instance had been stopped and restarted.

+Note that the prior section's promise that a task will only be executed once at a time cannot be guaranteed in the case of a handoff between Scheddy instances.
+Since tasks are intended to run very quickly, and long tasks should run via ActiveJob instead, this should not be an issue in practice.

 #### Task context